Chris Gregory: India research: Savage Money (1997)

 In early 1980s, Gregory began to conduct long-term research in the market town of Kondagaon, in Bastar District, central India, after being introduced to the area in 1981 by Alfred Gell and his wife Simeran, as part of Alfred's project on rural markets.
 He then had a two year fellowship and London School of Economics in 1982-1983, during which time he returned to India for 13 months and learned Hindi.
 One of his mentors from Cambridge, Polly Hill, talked much to him about agrarian relations in India, as well as West Africa.
 After taking up a teaching position at ANU, Gregory made two return visits to India in 1985–86 (when he met with merchants in Rajasthan) and 1989– 90.

 This research culminated in the book, Savage Money (1997).
 In his preface, Gregory says it took him a long time to publish the book, as he immersed himself in the published literature on Indian society, and because of teaching pressures.
 The Subaltern Studies approach that emerged in 1980s, and particularly the work of Ranajit Guha, was a major influence.
 Inspired by the Subaltern school, Gregory places the theme of 'alternate values' and rival value systems at the centre in order to interrogate the politics as well as the economics of commodity exchange, and the implications for an anthropologically informed theory of value.
 Gregory draws to a greater extent on his empirical fieldwork than in Gifts and Commodities.
 The research is based on mercantile families and marketing, focussing on everyday farming and mercantile values in the context of inter-family relationships.
 This book also marks a shift in Gregory's conceptual focus from gifts and commodities to commodities and goods (defined as inalienable keepsakes, including land).

 The title, 'Savage Money' was inspired by a comment by John Harvey, who -years before- had suggested it would be a good title for a book.
 Gregory deploys the term not to refer to ideas of 'primitive money' that had preoccupied many economic anthropologists of the past, but to the changes in the global economy after 1971, and particularly the "free market anarchism" which dominated after Nixon's government unpegged the dollar from the gold standard.
 Gregory's analysis, together with Michael Hudson's writings, inspired David Graeber's discussion of the present era in Chapter 12 his bestselling book "Debt: the first 5000 years".

 Since the publication of Savage Money, Gregory has published a large number of articles and papers on economic anthropology, and has continued to conduct research in India, particularly on the political economy and culture of rice-growing in central India as expressed in women's oral epics, kinship and marriage, and on land transactions.

 Personal life

-He is married to Judith Robinson, a diplomat who served for a time as Acting High Commissioner to Fiji, and has two daughters.
+Chris Gregory is married to Judith Robinson, a diplomat who served for a time as Acting High Commissioner to Fiji, and has two daughters.